Lyft (LYFT) Received its Third Buy in a Row

-After Raymond James and Stifel Nicolaus gave Lyft (NASDAQ: LYFT) a Buy rating last month, the company received another Buy, this time from SunTrust Robinson.
-Analyst Youssef Squali maintained a Buy rating on Lyft today and set a price target of $75.00.
+After Raymond James and UBS gave Lyft (NASDAQ: LYFT) a Buy rating last month, the company received another Buy, this time from Wedbush.
+Analyst Daniel Ives maintained a Buy rating on Lyft today and set a price target of $75.00.
 The company’s shares closed last Monday at $53.94.

-According to TipRanks.com, Squali is a top 25 analyst with an average return of 32.2% and a 74.5% success rate.
-Squali covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, ANGI Homeservices, and Uber Technologies.
+According to TipRanks.com, Ives is a 5-star analyst with an average return of 9.3% and a 63.8% success rate.
+Ives covers the Technology sector, focusing on stocks such as Nuance Communications, Slack Technologies, and Uber Technologies.

-Currently, the analyst consensus on Lyft is a Strong Buy with an average price target of $69.18, representing a 27.0% upside.
-In a report issued on February 7, Deutsche Bank also maintained a Buy rating on the stock with a $58.00 price target.
+Lyft has an analyst consensus of Strong Buy, with a price target consensus of $68.86, a 26.4% upside from current levels.
+In a report issued on February 4, SunTrust Robinson also maintained a Buy rating on the stock with a $75.00 price target.

 See today’s analyst top recommended stocks >>